Update: March 2018

 a) Saving and sharing a Compressed Library file (creates a zipped .enlx file that can be saved to a USB key or emailed as an attachment)

-b) Syncing and sharing a library via your EndNote Basic online account (with up to 14 people)
+b) Syncing and sharing a library via your EndNote Online account (in X7, with up to 14 people; in X8, with up to 100 people)

-The video below shows how library syncing and sharing via EndNote Basic works:
+The video below shows how library syncing and sharing via EndNote Online works:

 Some citation styles may require that you cite journals using their abbreviated journal title (rather than their complete title).
 Below are steps on how to modify an output style to automatically insert an abbreviated journal name instead of its full title in your final reference list: